i2van/hourglass/FAQ.md

 cmd /k dir "C:\Users\%USERNAME%\AppData\Local\Chris_Dziemborowicz*"
 ```

-The settings are stored into the corresponding `hourglass.EXE` subdirectories.
+The settings are stored into the corresponding `hourglass.EXE` subdirectories in the `user.config` file.

-The **Hourglass Portable** keeps settings next to the executable.
+The **Hourglass Portable** keeps settings next to the executable in the `Hourglass.config` file.

 ## What should I do if there is no notification sound?